5 Scenic Walks and Hikes Around Lisbon

 Highlights:

-– Cabo da Roca: The westernmost point of mainland Europe, this cliff-top walk provides awe-inspiring views of the Atlantic Ocean.
+• Cabo da Roca: Walk along the westernmost point of mainland Europe, where sheer cliffs meet the vast Atlantic Ocean.

-– Serra de Sintra: Explore the mystical Serra de Sintra, with its hidden trails, ancient trees, and unique rock formations.
+• Serra de Sintra: Discover hidden trails, ancient trees, and unique rock formations in this enchanting mountain range.

 Tips: